Emergency evacuation: Small-scale

-The strategy of individuals in evacuating buildings was investigated by John Abrahams in 1994.
-The independent variables were the complexity of the building and the movement ability of the individuals.
+The strategy of individuals in evacuating buildings has been investigated in many disasters in the last 50 years.
+The complexity of the building, the pre-movement decisions and the movement ability of the individuals represent to major factors influencing building evacuations.
 With increasing complexity and decreasing motion ability, the strategy changes from "fast egress", through "slow egress" and "move to safe place inside building" (such as a staircase), to "stay in place and wait for help".
 The third strategy is the notion of using a designated "safe haven" on the floor.
 This is a section of the building that is reinforced to protect against specific hazards, such as fire, smoke or structural collapse.
 Some hazards may have safe havens on each floor, while a hazard such as a tornado, may have a single safe haven or safe room.
 Typically persons with limited mobility are requested to report to a safe haven for rescue by first responders.
 In most buildings, the safe haven will be in the stairwell.

 By investing the strategy of individuals in evacuating buildings, the variable human reactions is a complex factor to take into account during an evacuation.
 This is a critical factor for escaping fast out of the building or to a "safe haven".
 During an emergency evacuation, people do not immediately react after hearing the alarm signal.
 This is because an evacuation drill is more common.
 Therefore, they will start evacuating when there is more information given about the degree of danger.
 During an evacuation, people often use the most known escape route, this is often the route through which they entered the building.
 Thereby, people mostly adapt the role follower in emergencies.
 These human reactions will determinate the strategy of individuals in evacuating buildings.

 The most common equipment in buildings to facilitate emergency evacuations are fire alarms, exit signs, and emergency lights.
 Some structures need special emergency exits or fire escapes to ensure the availability of alternative escape paths.
 Commercial passenger vehicles such as buses, boats, and aircraft also often have evacuation lighting and signage, and in some cases windows or extra doors that function as emergency exits.
 Commercial emergency aircraft evacuation is also facilitated by evacuation slides and pre-flight safety briefings.
 Military aircraft are often equipped with ejection seats or parachutes.
 Water vessels and commercial aircraft that fly over water are equipped with personal flotation devices and life rafts.